zero-to-mastery/breads-server/CONTRIBUTING.md

         LOCAL_CORS=http://localhost:3000
         ```

+    **Set up Back end without the Front end** - set the `LOCAL_CORS` .env variable to `localhost:8080` (or whatever your local nodejs port is set to run from).
+Don't use `http://` in front, as you normally would in the above instructions.
+The main page may give you this `{"error":{"message":"Not Found"}}` error but the API endpoints will still work.

 8. Install the necessary dependencies using [npm](https://docs.npmjs.com/about-npm/) or [yarn](https://yarnpkg.com/getting-started).

     To install the packages through npm, run the command `npm install`